 Opengov hub nepal

-The OpenGov Hub model has expanded to its first international location—in Kathmandu, Nepal.
+The OpenGov Hub model expanded to its first international location in Kathmandu, Nepal in 2014.
 As the first transparency- and accountability-themed co-working space in South Asia, OpenGov Hub Nepal is bringing together representatives of organizations working in the open data, transparency and accountability field, to build a cohesive community for open government in Nepal—a young democracy that is struggling to establish good governance.

 Below are the members of the OpenGov Hub in Nepal.